Resources: heroicrelics Resources | External Resources

 - LM-1 launch certificate of participation, along with information about the LM-1/AS-204/Apollo 5 flight

-- An artist's conception of the Flying Lunar Excursion Experimental Platform (FLEEP), a one-man lunar surface mobility concept, being tested at Langley's Lunar Landing Research Facility
+- Information, including artist's conceptions and very early scale-models, about the Flying Lunar Excursion Experimental Platform (FLEEP), a one-man lunar surface mobility concept, which was tested at Langley's Lunar Landing Research Facility

 Space Suits